 Different solar generators come with different sets of outlets and can run different things.
-At a minimum, you’ll want AC wall outlets so you can easily plug in your appliances, as you would at home.
+At a minimum, you’ll want AC wall outlets so you can plug in your appliances with ease, as you would at home.
 However, newer offerings are much more convenient, offering fast-charge USB outlets, DC outlets, and even wireless charging pads.
-A good middle ground might be the EcoFlow DELTA, a 1200Wh power station that allows you to power up to 13 devices simultaneously.
+A good middle ground might be the EcoFlow DELTA, a 1200Wh power station that allows you to power up to 13 devices at once.

 Beyond just outlets, you’ll also want to consider how much the solar generator outputs.
 Older, cheaper models tend to lack output, meaning you won’t be able to power larger appliances such as microwaves.
 However, all EcoFlow solar generators have high output capability and come with X-Boost technology allowing for surges in output requirements.
 DELTA Pro, for example, can even power appliances that require as much as 4500W.
 That’s AC units, heaters, and the like all covered.